 If you need something to keep you going between meals, make sure the foods and drinks you choose are nutritious.
-Smart snacking can maintain energy levels and contribute essential nutrients, too many treats can add to your waistline and leave you lacking in vitality.
-Remember, only eat if you are hungry and not out of habit or boredom.
+Smart snacking can maintain energy levels and contribute essential nutrients, while unhealthy snacks can leave you lacking in vitality.
+Try to eat only when you are hungry and not out of habit or boredom.

 Take care with coffee

 Having coffee is a very popular pastime and a great chance to take a break, but simple tricks when ordering can help you cut down on the kilojoules.
-When buying espresso coffee (or hot chocolate), order light milk ('skinny') and avoid large sizes.
+When buying coffee (or hot chocolate), order light milk ('skinny') and avoid large sizes.
 Skip the whipped cream served on some cold (iced) cafe drinks.
-Tea and instant coffee in moderation are OK and can contribute to your daily fluids but keep added sugar and condensed milk to a minimum and use light milk.
+Tea and instant coffee are ok in moderation and can help you stay hydrated, but keep added sugar and condensed milk to a minimum and use light milk.

-Fresh is best when it comes to fruit, although it’s OK to have canned fruit for convenience, or for a change.
-Dried fruit is best enjoyed occasionally as it is higher in kilojoules and can get stuck on teeth and encourage decay.
+Fresh is best when it comes to fruit, although it is ok to have canned or frozen fruit for convenience.
+Dried fruit is best enjoyed occasionally as it is higher in kilojoules and can get stuck on your teeth and encourage decay.

 Beware the banana bread

-Banana bread is a very popular cafe breakfast or snack item but the name is misleading: it’s really just cake and just as loaded with kilojoules and saturated fat as chocolate cake.
-Try some fruit bread or toast which is actually bread with dried fruit added.
+Banana bread is a very popular café breakfast or snack item but the name is misleading: it is really just cake and just as loaded with kilojoules and saturated fat as chocolate cake.
+Try some fruit bread or toast, which is actually bread with dried fruit added.

 Skip the biscuits

-Always grabbing a biscuit with a cuppa is a habit that can add to your waistline and take the place of healthier foods.
-Biscuits are not everyday foods because they are high in fat, sugar and kilojoules and low in fibre and not filling.
+Always grabbing a biscuit with a cup of tea is a habit that can add to your waistline and take the place of healthier foods.
+Biscuits are not everyday foods because they are high in fat, sugar and kilojoules, low in fibre and not filling.
 The same goes for cakes, chips, sugar-sweetened drinks and other snacks high in sugar, salt and fat.

 Pack and go